Badly communicated, bad for your career?

 It would be good to ignore the buckle and just leave it there.
 Better yet, answer the question in the negative.
 "No, not at all, rather feel like I have lost weight".
 If it continues to drill, you can strangle it.
-The best option would be to take her to a quiet corner and point out that her direct nature is not so great and that she would not be happy if you asked her about her weight.
+The best option would be to take her to a quiet corner and point out that you don't like her direct nature and that she wouldn't be happy if you asked her about her weight.
 She will reflect on what has been said and hopefully pull herself together next time and refrain from the insulting comment.

 2. What really bothers me?

 Before you open your mouth, you should always ask yourself why you are bothered by the other.
 Does she really smack so loud or just I hear it because I don't find her so chic otherwise?
 Do I want to throw sand in the gear again because otherwise I will be too bored?
 No, never.
 She smacks, really.
 But does it bother the other colleagues too?
 Or am I looking for a scapegoat for my own frustration?
 Because it is often the case that you are the only one to be bothered by something because you do not like the person very much or you are not completely satisfied with your own life.
 And when you are the only one to say something, you end up as a troublemaker without the actual problem being resolved.
 So, in such cases, you prefer to keep the unpleasant truth to yourself and let your colleague smack on.